A quick note on student loans...

 Now, for the disclaimers...

-Yes, I will also receive money if you refinance or consolidate your loans with CommonBond.
+Yes, I will receive a commission if you click this link and refinance or consolidate your loans with CommonBond.
 However, that is not why I'm writing this post.
 Student loans are one of the biggest sources of stress in my life.
 There is no amount of money I could receive that would make me feel good about you making a bad financial decision that affects you for years to come.

 I am writing this post on my own accord.
 CommonBond does not know I'm writing it, and they have no say in what you're reading now.
 I'm choosing to share this information with you because I've had a genuinely good experience.